UCLA-VAST/AutoDSE/README.md

 ## About
 This repo contains the codes for AutoDSE which can help you optimize your FPGA design.
 For more information on what AutoDSE is please refer to the [publication](https://arxiv.org/abs/2009.14381).

+AutoDSE is a fully automated design space exploration that leverages a bottleneck-guided coordinate optimizer to systematically find a better design point.
+At each iteration, AutoDSE detects the bottleneck of the design and focuses on high-impact parameters to overcome it.

 ## Content
 1. [Requirements and Dependencies](#requirements-and-dependencies)